indico/mereswine/README.md

 ### Application name

-To personalize your Cephalopod application you should change the field `APP_NAME` to your application name.
+To personalize your Mereswine application you should change the field `APP_NAME` to your application name.

 ### Crawling endpoints

-To allow Cephalopod to crawl additional information from the servers running your application, you should specify all the necessary endpoints in the `CRAWLING_ENDPOINTS` field.
+To allow Mereswine to crawl additional information from the servers running your application, you should specify all the necessary endpoints in the `CRAWLING_ENDPOINTS` field.

 This field is going to be a Python list where each element is a Python dictionary containing an `url` and (optionally) a `headers` dictionary.
 Each endpoint url will be appended to the server base url at the moment of sending the http request to crawl the information.